danja/chatterbox/notes.md

+**2020-03-06**

+NOTES TO SELF: remember larynx wave is recalculated on every change of that pot, source of glitches.
+Larynx wave is not at full scale

+Last night I did a quick check, C's built-in random function does seem to produce reasonable-sounding white noise using :

+random(-32768, 32767)/32768.0f

+pushed directly to the DAC2 output.

+Now seems a good time to look at the envelope-shaping components.
+I'm thinking of having a simple attack (on switch push), sustain (on switch hold) and decay (on switch release).
+Looking at the literature 10mS seems to be ballpark time for each of A & D. But what shape curve?
+I suppose it makes sense to start with linear and see what it sounds like.

+Lol, that couldn't have been easier!
+And no need for switch debouncing!

 **2020-03-05**

 Out of the box, the biquad filter I've tried has stability issues, so now on the lookout for something better.